danyal1234/Complex-Algorithms/CIS3490_A4/readme.txt

 Additional Program  Details
 ****************************************************
-To compile simulation simply type "make all" Executable 'cis3490a4’ will be created
+To compile simulation simply type "make"
+Executable 'cis3490a4’ will be created

 The user MUST specify file name in the command line with the program (ex. ./cis3490a4 data_7.txt), the file runs with the both algorithms